| by Steve

 are built in to the images.
 This is another consideration

+for future-proofing of production images.
 Philips is showing the Spirit DataCine that has the ability

 to scan motion picture film and record the raw digital data